 Over the past 30 years, members have held community leadership positions and contributed actively to the Dyersburg/Dyer County Chamber of Commerce, civic groups, and ecumenical services, including the Dyersburg/ Dyer County Ministerial Alliance.
 St. Mary's members were instrumental in founding several impactful organizations, including the United Way of Dyer County, the Dyer County YMCA, and Northwest Safeline, an agency supporting those affected by spousal abuse.
 They also helped establish Matthew 25:40, an agency providing short-term assistance for individuals in financial crisis, and Habitat for Humanity in Northwest Tennessee, which has built more than 30 homes for families in need.
 Additionally, St. Mary's has significantly supported Dyer County Adult Education, the local chapter of the American Red Cross, and Transitions, a ministry dedicated to helping women reintegrate into society post-incarceration.
-The church has also coordinated disaster relief, supporting victims of Hurricane Katrina and providing aid through Dyer County Disaster Relief for

-Mississippi River Corridor Project, aimed at increasing access to the natural and historical resources of West Tennessee.
+The church has also coordinated disaster relief, supporting victims of Hurricane Katrina and providing aid through Dyer County Disaster Relief for families affected by tornadoes and floods.
+Church members played a leadership role in creating a 2.1-mile wilderness trail in the county and are also involved in the Mississippi River Corridor Project, aimed at increasing access to the natural and historical resources of West Tennessee.